zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0086W

-  Could not stop tomcat, error=_errorMessage_
+  Could not stop Tomcat, error=_errorMessage_

   **Reason:**

-  If Tomcat manager unable to stop tomcat-process for Unix then it logs _errorMessage_.
+  If Tomcat manager is unable to stop the Tomcat process on Unix, then it logs _errorMessage_.

   **Action:**